twilson63/nodecopter-dance-off/README.md

 ## What is a NodeCopter Dance Off?

-Is a competition on which developer can make the most interesting `NodeCopter Areial Dance Routine`
+It is a competition, which each developer will create an aerial routine using the minidrone and the rolling-spider module.

-We will be using minidrones and you can get started reviewing the documentation here:
+You can get started reviewing the documentation here:

 https://github.com/FluffyJack/node-rolling-spider#client-api